LambdaLabsML/distributed-training-guide/04-job-launchers-deepspeed/README.md

 # Job Launchers

+NOTE: This chapter's code builds off of [chapter 3](../03-multi-node)'s code.

 Since it is quite cumbersome to manually SSH into every node and start a training job, there are various ways to launch distributed training jobs from a single node.

-NOTE: This chapter's code builds off of chapter 3's code.

 ## deepspeed